‘House Of Cards’ Season 5 2017: New Season Release Date, Trailer, Cast, And More

 House of Cards has received widespread critical acclaim, largely because of its cast members.
 Most of those cast members will return for the show’s fifth season, including, of course, Kevin Spacey as President Frank Underwood and Robin Wright as Frank’s wife and vice presidential candidate Claire.
 That being said, one notable casting omission from House of Cards Season 5, is Mahershala Ali, who, according to Deadline, will not appear in the upcoming season, likely because of his new found career on the big screen.

 That being said, the cast of House of Cards will be joined by two new members in Season 5.
-According to the Hollywood Reporter, Patricia Clarkson and Campbell Scott have been cast to appear in the new season, however, there’s no confirmation as to what roles they’ll play yet.
+According to the Hollywood Reporter, Patricia Clarkson and Campbell Scott have been cast to appear in the new season.
+However, there’s no confirmation as to what roles they’ll play yet.

 RELATED STORIES ON INQUISITR: